Must-read on child soldiers & law

 The review appears at 107 American Journal of International Law 724-27 (2013).
 A pdf of this review, and all my writings, may be accessed at my publications page.

-One thought on “Must-read on child soldiers & law
+Response to “Must-read on child soldiers & law”